lsst-sqre/afwdata-cowboy/README.md

 If you are only interested in cloning or pulling, login and password may be left blank.

-If you are a member of the LSST Github organization then you can use your Github username and password to push to the git-lfs server.
+If you are a member of the LSST Github organization, then you can use your Github username and password to push to the git-lfs server.

 ```bash
 Username for 'https://s3.lsst.codes': <Empty>